chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/giant-boar.md

 aliases: ["Giant Boar"]
 ---
 # Giant Boar
 *Source: Monster Manual p.
-323. Available in the SRD and the Basic Rules.*
+323, Mythic Odysseys of Theros.
+Available in the SRD and the Basic Rules.*

 ```ad-statblock
 title: Giant Boar